ray-project/ray/doc/source/serve/monitoring.md

 For a detailed overview of logging in Ray, see [Ray Logging](configure-logging).

 ### Configure Serve logging
-In ray 2.9, logging_config API is introduced to configure logging for Ray Serve.
+From ray 2.9, logging_config API is introduced to configure logging for Ray Serve.
 You can configure logging for Ray Serve by passing a dictionary to `logging_config` argument of `serve.run` or `@serve.deployment`.

 #### Configure logging format
 You can configure json logging format by passing `encoding=JSON` to `logging_config` argument `@serve.deployment`.
 For example